minimalist-components/angular-mn-sidenav/README.md

 ]);
 ```

-And then, in your html, you can use the tag `mn-sidenav`
+And then, in your html, you can use the directive `mn-sidenav`

 ```html
 <mn-sidenav id="menu">